kmartyn30/UFOM11/README.md

 * Use D3 to attach events to DOM elements

  The change in the challege that Dana added were to the html were to add a button with four elements "city, State, Country and shape of the UFO".
 The Truth is Out There.png

+ In the Challege Dana created the fliter table to break down all of the cities, states and countries that viewed UFO at a particular date time and the shape of the UFO that the person viewed and how long did they view the UFO for at that sight.